Therrien triumphs at Labor Day Classic

 Sweet passed Corliss to take over second place on lap 161.
 Even though Sweet made a big push to take over the top spot in traffic, Therrien was too much to handle.
 Therrien put all but six other drivers a lap down as he locked up his second win of the season at the Barre track.

 Corliss wound up third and maintained his Thunder Road points lead with one event remaining.
-Dragon placed fourth, while Graniteville’s Christopher Pelkey recorded his career-best ACT effort in fifth.
-Brendan Moodie, Brooks Clark, D.J.
-Shaw, White and ACT points leader Jimmy Hebert rounded out the top 10.
+Scott Dragon placed fourth, while Graniteville’s Christopher Pelkey recorded his career-best ACT effort in fifth.

 Hardwick’s Jaden Perry completed a Labor Day weekend sweep by winning the 40-lap Flying Tiger feature.
-Perry, who also won Saturday's Flying Tiger event at New Hampshire’s White Mountain Motorsports Park, started on the outside pole due to a long stretch of tough luck on the high banks.
 After pole-sitter Tyler Austin led the first two circuits, Perry swung around him to gain the top spot.

-Austin kept Perry honest throughout the caution-free race and got back to his opponent's rear bumper late as they negotiated lapped traffic.
-Perry was able to shake his recent struggles and lock up the victory on a day where 35 Flying Tigers attempted to qualify.

 Both Austin (second) and rookie Keegan Lamson (third) recorded the best results of their careers.
 Adam Maynard, Chris LaForest, Brett Wood, Colin Cornell, Kelsea Woodard, Sam Caron and Bryan Wall completed the top-10.